syncfusion-content/javascript-docs/js/api/ejSplitter.md

-To add the new pane to splitter control.
+To add a new pane to splitter control.

 <table class="params">
 <thead>